OpenEx-Platform/docs/docs/administration/openbas-agent.md

 - Retrieval of jobs to be executed

   The Agent retrieves jobs to be executed from the OpenBAS instance every 30 seconds.
-  For the moment, jobs are Implant launches on the Asset to be able to execute attacks.
+  For the moment, jobs are Implant to spawn and launch on the Asset, waiting to execute payloads of your Simulation's Injects.
   Each job execution logs is kept in a dedicated directory in order to have a trace of what happened (pid, executable).

 - Deleting executables and execution directories

-  The Agent deletes implants that have been running for a predefined time and cleans the execution directories.
+  The Agent deletes Implants that have been running for a predefined time and cleans the execution directories.

 - Health check